microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

    + The service bus namespace created
    + The service bus destination queue name created
 * Open a shell or command window into the Azure CLI 2.0 environment
-* Switch to HL7Conversion subdirectory of this repo
+* Switch to HL7Conversion subdirectory
+* **NOTE**: For this challenge, run .bash as it is, no changes are needed.
+If you do open .bash file and want to Save, open in Linux and not Windows.
 * Run the **./deployhl72fhir.bash** script and follow the prompts.
 This will take ~10 minutes to complete.

 * You should receive back an HL7 ACK message